A hole in a tooth is also referred to as a cavity, caries or tooth decay.

-Using tobacco either by smoking cigarettes, smokeless tobacco or other tobacco products reduces the amount of oxygen in the mouth.
+Using tobacco products reduces the amount of oxygen in the mouth.
 This leads to dry mouth which in turn causes cavity formation.

 5. Medical Conditions

 The symptoms of a hole in a tooth are usually dependent on the extent of the damage.
-They include –
+These include:

 - Black spot or stain on the tooth.
 This is usually the earliest sign of a hole in the tooth.

-- Sensitivity with the intake of hot, cold or sweet foods.
-The sensitivity can be described as a shocking, sharp pain which subsides after a few seconds or minutes.
+- Tooth sensitivity when you take hot, cold or sweet foods.
+The sensitivity can be described as a shocking, sharp pain that subsides after a few seconds.

-The treatment of a hole in the tooth is dependent on the symptoms or progression.
-A visit to the dentist is important as soon as you notice any symptoms.
-Dental x-rays are taken by your dentist to assess the progression of the hole and aid proper treatment planning.
+You should see your dentist if you suspect you have a hole in your tooth.
+Dental x-rays are usually taken by your dentist to assess the progression of the hole and aid proper treatment planning.

-A hole that is at the enamel can be treated by your dentist filling the tooth with a tooth filling material such as composite or glass ionomer cement(GIC), which are tooth-colored, or a silver-colored amalgam.
+A hole that is at the enamel can be treated by filling the tooth with a tooth filling material such as composite, Glass ionomer cement, or a silver-colored amalgam.

-If the hole is in the pulp, a root canal treatment will be performed by your dentist.
+If the hole is in the pulp, a root canal treatment might be performed by your dentist.
 This treatment involves removing the infected pulp and filling it with a root filling material.
-After this procedure, the tooth becomes brittle and needs to be crowned so it does not break while chewing.
-Antibiotics and analgesics also need to be prescribed for the associated pain and infection in cases of abscess formation.
+Antibiotics and analgesics may be prescribed for the associated pain and infection in cases of abscess formation.

-If the tooth cannot be saved or you cannot afford a root canal treatment, extraction of the tooth will be recommended.
+If the tooth cannot be saved or you cannot afford a root canal treatment, tooth extraction might be recommended.

-2) Make sure you brush your teeth at least twice a day – in the morning and before bed.
-Also, try brushing your teeth after each meal or rinse your mouth with water or chew sugar-free gum to help clean your teeth and get rid of food stuck in your teeth.
+- Make sure you brush your teeth at least twice a day – in the morning and before bed.

-6) Reduce your frequency of consuming snacks rich in carbohydrate, candy, sticky foods, and drinks.
-If you take them, rinse your mouth with water and chew sugar-free gum.
+- Reduce your frequency of consuming snacks rich in carbohydrate, candy, sticky foods, and drinks.
+If you take them, rinse your mouth with water or chew sugar-free gum.